oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 * Enjoy working on the user interface of the Android application (Kotlin/Java & XML).
 * Can design new screens based on existing screens in the application.
 * Are able to use design software (such as Adobe XD) to design mocks.
+* Have experience with writing UI-based test cases.

 **Suggested Milestones**

 1. Introduce screen-diff/screenshot testing to the application, and write test cases to cover the current (mobile phone) UI.
 This framework should also be used in subsequent milestones to validate the tablet UI and ensure that no regressions occur.
-2. Implement high-fidelity code for tablet UI in the HomeFragment, Navigation Drawer, TopicTabs and Revision screens.
+2. Create designs for all tablet screens.
+Implement high-fidelity code for tablet UI in the HomeFragment, Navigation Drawer, TopicTabs and Revision screens.
-3. Implement high-fidelity code for tablet UI in all remaining screens (ExplorationPlayer, QuestionPlayer, Settings, Help, Feedback, Profile).
+3. Implement high-fidelity code for tablet UI in all remaining screens (ExplorationPlayer, QuestionPlayer, Settings, Help, Feedback, Profile, Revision and any other screens present in the application).

 **Notes**
+- Your proposal should include the approach for screenshot testing and how the tablet layout will be introduced in the current codebase.
+Also, add designs/mocks for at least 3 screens from for any of the following: HomeFragment, Navigation Drawer, TopicTabs, ExplorationPlayer, QuestionPlayer, Revision.
 - It is fine to switch around the tasks in milestones 2 and 3.
 The above is just a rough breakdown of work items based on the assumption that the more important ones should be done first.
-- Proposals should include mocks for the tablet views.

 ### 4.2.
 Analytics Support

 Analytics support needs to be built in the Android app in such a way that, in future, it is possible to send that data back to the server while ensuring that no sensitive information leaves the phone.
-There are two major types of analytics:
-* Analytics to improve the app, such as feedback and reporting, crash reports, logs and performance reports.
-All these analytics are not directly related to the end user, but can help with diagnosing and fixing errors in the application.
-* Learner usage analytics, such as: how much time they have spent on the app, what skills they have learnt, how much progress they have made in the entire app, etc.
+The aim of this project is to gather analytics to track crash reports, logs and app-health reports, as well as add feedback & reporting which will transfer those logs in case of any issues.
+We also want to persist learner usage analytics, such as: how much time they have spent on the app, what skills they have learnt, how much progress they have made in the entire app, etc.

 **Team**: Android